United States men's national basketball team

 The USA Basketball Men's National Team, commonly known as Team USA and the United States men's national basketball team, is the basketball team representing the United States.
 It is the most successful men's team in international competition, winning medals in all twenty Olympic tournaments it has entered, including seventeen golds.
 In the professional era, the team has won the Olympic gold medal in 1992, 1996, 2000, 2008, 2012, 2016, 2020, and 2024.
-Two of its gold medal-winning teams were inducted to the Naismith Memorial Basketball Hall of Fame in August 2010: the 1960 team, which featured six Hall of Famers (4 players, 2 coaches), and the 1992 "Dream Team", featuring 14 Hall of Famers (11 players, 3 coaches).
+Three of its gold medal-winning teams have been inducted to the Naismith Memorial Basketball Hall of Fame: the 1960 team, which featured six Hall of Famers (4 players, 2 coaches); the 1992 "Dream Team", featuring 14 Hall of Famers (11 players, 3 coaches), both inducted in August 2010; and the 2008 "Redeem Team", featuring 9 Hall of Famers (6 players, 3 coaches), which was inducted in September 2022.
 The team is currently ranked first in the FIBA World Rankings.

 Traditionally composed of amateur players, the US dominated the first decades of international basketball, winning a record seven consecutive Olympic gold medals.
 However, by the end of the 1980s, American amateurs faced increasing difficulty against seasoned professionals from the Soviet Union and Yugoslavia.

 In 1989, FIBA modified its rules and allowed USA Basketball to field teams with National Basketball Association players.
 The first such team, known as the "Dream Team", won the gold medal at the 1992 Summer Olympics in Barcelona, being superior in all matches.
 With the introduction of NBA players, the team was able to spark a second run of dominance in the 1990s.